Jo has edited the Newsletter of the Crofters’ Hostels since 2003. She was a Director between 2003 and 2008 and again from 2017.

 Peter served on the National Executive Committee of the YHA for five years (1994 to 1999) and on its Countryside Committee for six years for the first three years under the chairmanship of Frank Martin.

 In professional life Peter is an analyst, writer and author.
-His company, Severne Ltd carry out surveys on the use of information technology in the public sector.
 His book, The Outer Hebrides – the Timeless Way was published in January 2006 and is still in print.
-He also writes and lectures on agricultural smallholdings, food security & the sustainability of UK agriculture.
+It is the book which inspired the Hebridean Way.

 Stuart has always been an enthusiast for travelling and outdoor activities.
 Having left school at sixteen to do an apprenticeship in electronics he subsequently did a degree in physics, including spending a year at the University of California where he often visited the Sierra Nevada mountains and other national parks on backpacking or climbing trips.
 After completing a Ph.D in astronomy he went to work for the British Antarctic Survey as a meteorologist, spending two years at Halley Research Station.
 Since returning to the UK Stuart has been employed as a scientist in the civil service.
 Stuart first visited the Outer Hebrides on a cycling holiday in 2005 and has returned regularly since then, more recently volunteering on some of the work parties organised by John Joyce.
 Stuart is currently Treasurer of the Gatliff Hebridean Hostels Trust.